catrionelee/R_Workbook/Boxplots.md

 2. Boxplot with 1 comparision
 3. Boxplot with 2 comparisions
 4. Boxplot with 3 comparisions
-5. Bxplot with 4 comparisions
+5. Boxplot with 4 comparisions

 ## Preparing Your Data